utkarsh5474/snake-game-goldcast/README.md

 $ pip install -r requirements.txt      -- to install required dependencies

-$ python init_db.py                    -- to build the sqlite database
+$ python init_db.py                    -- to build the sqlite database (run only for the first time)

 $ python app.py                        -- to run the app on localhost